amlesh4492/amlesh4492/README.md

 ### Hi there 👋

 I'm Amlesh Mishra a passionate self-taught FrontEnd Web Developer from India.
 I really enjoy learning frontend languages like HTML, CSS, Javascript.
-You can check my Demo Project which i made using HTML and CSS http://busbyfitness.surge.sh/.
+You can check my Demo Project which I made using HTML and CSS http://busbyfitness.surge.sh/.

+My 2nd project, a fully responsive website : https://myonlinemeals.surge.sh/.

 Here are some ideas to get you started: